Clutch-254/Procurelinepro1/README.md

         backgroundColor: Colors.amber[700],
         elevation: 4,
         actions: [
-          IconButton(
+          // Added button to scroll down to a sample category (for demonstration) IconButton(
             icon: const Icon(Icons.arrow_downward),
             onPressed: () {
-              scrollToIndex(2);
+              // Scroll to the third category in the list scrollToIndex(2);
             },
             tooltip: "Scroll to Furniture category",